 Finding what they are having difficulty with is key and then attempting to fire them up by saying that the benefits will outweigh the costs of learning.

-By telling them that their capabilities are innate and that all they need to do is to express them, having a good level of English will build their confidence and provide more opportunities for personal and professional growth.
+By telling them that their capabilities are innate and that all they need to do is to express themselves, having a good level of English will build their confidence and provide more opportunities for personal and professional growth.

 Telling students that they have already acquired language skills and that their innate capabilities will make them successful again, the rewards of learning new things will open up many doors in their life, this needs to be explained.

-Educational links that have both audio recording and scripted text within website pages with content which clearly expresses how things are said and the way they are said is crucial.
+Educational links that have both audio recording and scripted text within website pages with content that clearly expresses how things are said and the way they are said is crucial.
 This is quite important because when we learn a language or acquire it first we listen and mimic many sounds, as a teacher you can use this to model words and sentences as appropriate examples.

 If you can cover listening to English in different settings and scenarios this will be a good thing, students will be exposed equally to podcasts, news and radio, meaning they will have a variety of accents, intonations and words in which they will be exposed to further increasing their listening skills and later on there reading skills.